DavidSchirduan/DavidSchirduan.github.io/_posts/2019-08-05-WintersVegemite.md

 ---
 This review is a little meandering because I had a weird experience with this adventure.
 An experience you may not share.
 TL;DR I REALLY like Winter's Daughter, and I recommend it with one big caveat.

+*UPDATE: This adventure was [recently updated](https://necroticgnome.com/blogs/news/winters-daughter) to remove the following setpeice.
+Winter's Daughter is now the perfect adventure.
+Please enjoy this now pointless blog post.*

  - [OSR Print: $14](https://necroticgnome.com/products/dolmenwood-winters-daughter)
  - [5e Print: $14](https://necroticgnome.com/products/dolmenwood-winters-daughter?variant=14210136834093)
  - [OSR PDF: $7](https://www.drivethrurpg.com/product/270795/Winters-Daughter-OldSchool-Version)